Northern lights in Norway

 The small town of Svolvær is famous for being one of the best places in the world for watching whales.
 But it is known not only for nature but for its history as well.
 Although the climate is severe, people inhabited these lands back in 800 BC.
 The amount of fish was enough not only for feeding, but also for a successful trade.
 More than 900 years ago the first Christian church in the Northern Norway was built here.

 Traditional fishing village architecture is a feature of Henningsvær, which lies 20 kilometres south-west of Svolvær, while a small island of Skjåholmen is known for having a 25-meters lighthouse that was built in the beginning of the 20th century.

 Being so far to the north of the Arctic circle AirPano couldn't help checking other interesting places of Norway.
 One of the most impressing sites is the 12-kilometers-long Ersfjord on the island of Senja.
 The rocky mountains of this fjord raise at 800 meters and meet the sea creating a spectacular view.

-Our new 360° video of these lands will help you to appreciate the beauty of this remote corner of the Earth with its pristine nature.
+Our new virtual tour of these lands will help you to appreciate the beauty of this remote corner of the Earth with its pristine nature.

 • 360° video.
 Northern lights in Norway